AstroScheduller/AstroScheduller/docs/Getting Started.md

 obsPlan.schedule.to_table("./example.txt")                   # Export the schedule to a table
 ```

 In this example, a pre-prepared XML format file is read and automatically planned.
 In the end, the planning results are presented in three different formats: some stats, a plot, and a table.

-In addition to importing XML format files, AstroScheduller also supports some more flexible ways of importing objects to be observed -- see other examples or further chapters for more information.
+In addition to importing XML format files, AstroScheduller also supports some more flexible ways of importing objects to be observed -- it's much more powerful than this simple demonstration.
+To go further, please see other examples or later chapters.